imbalanxd/HornetInbox/README.md

 ### Bonus requirements
 - Insure that no two users have identical profile pictures, even when the name of two Users is very similar.
 (Bonus++: Don't use a library to do this)
 - Update the inbox list smoothly when it is reordering
+- Provide a way for the user to refresh the inbox

 The basic code needed is provided, but it might not all work 100% 😉.
 Make any changes required to make the code work correctly.
 Use any libraries you would like to.
 Make a pull request once you are happy with your work.